wp-plugins/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.4.1 =
+This update fixes a conflict with some plugins which would prevent the menus from displaying properly.

 = 1.4 =
 This update adds filters and columns to the list of menus and menu items in the admin panel, to help those who manage a lot of menu items.
 It also adds support for archive pages, so you can now link to a list of all items in a Menu Section (and Item Flag for Pro users).